C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 ## TODO:

-- [ ] Display status of timeline pin insert request in settings window.
+- [ ] Self-evaluation of prediction accuracy over time
 - [ ] Extremely simple chart using log timestamps?
 - [ ] Export/import data log to/from JS
 - [ ] Show more detailed data and charts on JS settings page?